Reference/Foreign and International Law Librarian

 Application

 Applications should be submitted using the University of Miami online portal.
-The application letter should include a complete statement of qualifications, a resume/CV, and the names, addresses, email addresses, and telephone numbers of at least three persons who are knowledgeable about the applicant's qualifications for this position.
-Questions should be emailed to Pam Lucken, Head of Reference, at plucken@law.miami.edu.
+The application should include a complete statement of qualifications, a resume/CV, and the names and contact information for at least three persons who are knowledgeable about the applicant's qualifications for this position.
+Questions should be emailed to Abby Deese, Assistant Library Director for Reference and Outreach, at aldeese@law.miami.edu.

 The University of Miami is an Equal Opportunity/Affirmative Action Employer.